• Facebook

 If there are no holes in the cocoons and they look like fuzzy raisins they are good, you can go ahead and clean them in a bucket full of water.

-Place the cocoons on paper towel, spread out and let dry overnight, dump cocoons onto dry paper towel and allow to dry for another 8 hours.
+Place the cocoons on a paper towel, spread out, and let dry overnight, dump the cocoons onto a dry paper towel and allow them to dry for another 8 hours.

 Have you tried raising mason bees?
 Do you have some extra information to add?
 This is all still new to me and a learning curve and I would love to hear your stories on raising these bees too.